EmmanuelOsita/Competitor-and-Market-Research-For-Fintech-Product-Development-/README.md

 ## MY ROLE

-1. Collaborate with Product Management team to gain a deep understanding of the product vision, features, and intended value proposition.
+1.Collaborate with Product Management team to gain a deep understanding of the product vision, features, and intended value proposition.

-2. Competitor Analysis: Identify existing fintech startups offering similar solutions taking cognizance of the following:
+2.Competitor Analysis: Identify existing fintech startups offering similar solutions taking cognizance of the following:
 a.
 Company name and background
 b.
 Product details and features
 c.
 Unique selling points (USPs)
 d.
 Problems they are solving
 e.
 Opportunities for differentiation: How can we improve on their offerings?
 What additional features can make pedmonie stand out?

-3. Additional Insights: Include any other relevant findings that may contribute to product strategy, market positioning, or feature development.
+3.Additional Insights: Include any other relevant findings that may contribute to product strategy, market positioning, or feature development.

 ## PRODUCT OVERVIEW